FierceEagle/fierceeagle.github.io/index.md

 Most of the correlations are rather weak, however, they can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of Southern London.
 An interesting tidbit to add to this, is that this seems especially in areas closer to the Home Counties.
 These areas are compromised of the old white middle class leaving the urban core of London in the wake of Suburbaniziation during the Post-War years, which was later followed by middle class migraint communities.

-As an alternative hypothesis this can also be attributed, at least in part, to skewed data collection, as in the original data set a higher number of Tesco Stores from which the Data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London.
+As an alternative hypothesis this can also be attributed, at least in part, to skewed data collection, as in the original data set a higher number of Tesco Stores from which the Data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London and its urban core.

----
+### So we meet again Mr. Snow

+Today is the day, when the snake catches its tail.
+During the [1854 Cholera epidemic](https://en.wikipedia.org/wiki/1854_Broad_Street_cholera_outbreak) in London, the researcher John Snow applied techniques of data collection, [visualization](https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Snow-cholera-map-1.jpg/1280px-Snow-cholera-map-1.jpg) and analysis to halt the spread of the virus, through this he became both one of the precursors of modern epidemiologists and the avant-garde of data science.
+Today, we can feel honored that we can say, that we are back at the beginning, analysing water consumption in London during a pandemic.

+{% include Correlation_Water_Wealth.html %}

+A question initially springing to our attention during analysing correlation between different socio-economic facts and product consumption was why water consumption does strongly correlate with area median income and different ethnicities, especially as in this case we are considering water purchased in supermarkets, not tap water.
+Early on this lead us to exploring the interrelation between social facts and economic facts about an area.

+We might miss a few crucial puzzle piece in our investigation, one crucial flaw is that we only record consumption habits from supermarket purchases usign loyality cards, consequently information about gastronomy consumption is missing and even small purchases might be missing.
+Water purchased in supermarkets is carbonated, tap water is not, the liking for the former could fall out different along cultural and culinary lines.
+Water quality might differ in low income and high income areas, based on housing age and maintainence quality, sadly water quality does not easily conform to census area boundaries based on the underlying infrastructure. *A [fact](https://www.ph.ucla.edu/epi/snow/watercompanies.html) known by John Snow*.
+However, the water consumption does not map to

+{% include Map_Factory_Water.html %}

 <a id='Londoners'></a>